-- the group study rooms in the JB Morrell Library and the Harry Fairhurst Building - by booking online
+- The group study rooms in the JB Morrell Library and the Harry Fairhurst Building - by booking online via link.

 Alternatively, you can ask your support worker to book rooms on campus for your support sessions.
 Approved external providers of non-medical help have or can be given direct access to the University’s room booking team.
 If your support worker is unsure as to how to proceed with this please refer them to their own line manager in the first instance.

 You can download the Safezone app to connect to Security on campus 24/7, who can administer first aid.

 Disability Services can create an Emergency Action Plan (EAP) for you, which can be shared with relevant departments and security in case of an emergency.

 If you are entering catered accommodation, you can contact catering staff to discuss your catering requirements.

 You can also speak to Accommodation Services about having a fridge in your bedroom to avoid cross-contamination.

 If you are taking medication requiring cool storage in a fridge and will be living in University accommodation, you should state this on your application for accommodation.
 If Accommodation Services gives permission for a fridge you can bring your own, or you can request Accommodation Services to supply one.